KGConf/open-kg-curriculum/curriculum/modules/SKOS/SKOS.md

 ![LegoBrick3](images/legobrick4404.JPG)

-Finally, at the highest level, we wrap up our enter model in something called a **Concept Scheme**.
+Finally, at the highest level, we wrap our enter vocabulary model in something called a **Concept Scheme**.
 The concept scheme defines the overall theme of the vocabulary:

 ![LegoBrick3](images/legobrick4405.JPG)